openstax/ce-styles/CONTRIBUTING.md

 Also, paste a link to the PR into the respective Trello card where applicable.

+## Add labels to PR
+If your PR does not address any open issue, or does not need to go through QA, add a **status:no-qa** label to your PR

 # Creating an Issue
 - include a screenshot in the Issue **description**
 - if applicable, link to the PR that addresses the Issue in the **comments** (github does not create a link from the Issue to the PR, even if the PR has a link to the Issue)